Selenium: The Tool That Defined Browser Automation

 Selenium Today: Still Relevant?

-With newer tools like Playwright and Puppeteer gaining popularity, is Selenium still relevant?
-The answer is nuanced.
+With newer tools like Playwright and Puppeteer gaining popularity, where does Selenium fit in?

 The Legacy